Vyjill/tinyutc/README.md

 If you need such a feature, there is no way you have done a correct architecture without _at least_ using an embedded linux to manage this kind of hurdles.

+## Aren't you kind of already parsing time zones in iso8601 strings ?

+**No**.
+Those are not _timezones_, those are _UTC offsets_.
+They indicate by how much the specified date-time differ from UTC.
+Time zones are a political division of groups of people, where depending on the location on the earth, the time of the year (aka daylight saving time), and mabye stuff that I am not aware of, a decision is made to set the local time with some offset from UTC.
+This final decision, only valid for some period of time that I don't wanna hear about, is eventually conveyed by a UTC offset, that this library _do_ parse, and transforms to UTC.

 ## Why can't you incorporate leap seconds into the computations ?